This site contains no information about the edibility or toxicity of mushrooms.

 Entoloma vernum, also known as Pinkgill mushroom, is a small agaric that has a grey-brown cap and stem, with brown gills.
 It can be seen mainly in spring, but also during summer and autumn, and occur as solitary or in small trooping groups in grasslands, often near conifers.

 greyish tan or darker, conic to broadly conic, flattening out somewhat but retaining a sharp, central umbo; dry; silky to nearly bald; Flesh brown, thin and fragile.
 Gills

 equal, or slightly tapered toward the apex; finely fibrillose near the apex, but nearly bald elsewhere; brownish to tan or brown overall, but paler at the apex.
 Flesh same colour as the surface, pithy or narrowly hollow.
-The mushroom has no ring.
+The stem has no ring.
+Spore print

 on the First Nature Web site.